leolzbing521/loggregator-release/docs/loggregator-design.md

 can be co-located with a process to support metrics using the statsd protocol.
 This component is maintained by the Loggregator team and uses the gRPC ingress point into Metron.
 Since this components is optionally colocated with the specific processes it does not have scaling considerations.
+## Doppler
-Doppler Forwarder The doppler component acts as a highly-available routing mechanism for logs and metrics flowing through loggregator.
+The doppler component acts as a highly-available routing mechanism for logs and metrics flowing through loggregator.
 Each envelop that ingresses into Doppler is duplicated, and routed to multiple destinations known as sinks.
 The